Even though you’re standing still in the horse stance (aka. Ma Bu), it doesn’t mean it’s easy.

-There’s no substition for consistent, humble, daily practice.
-The sooner you realise this the better.
+There’s no substitution for consistent, humble, daily practice.
+The sooner you realise this, the better.

-While you’re practicing, these tips will help improve how long you can hold your stance.
+While you’re practicing, the tips below will help improve how long you can hold your stance.

 The meaning of this will change with consistent, daily, practice.